 Steve’s Top 10 Favorite Table Tricks

-Everyone is stuffed...it's time for some amazing table tricks!
+After dinner is the perfect time to entertain everyone with some amazing table tricks!

 The classic “whip off” the tablecloth trick is a must for any aspiring science demonstrator who wants to be amazing!
 This experiment is guaranteed to either bring down the house or to get you into a lot of hot water.
 The idea is really quite simple – yank the tablecloth out from under a beautiful place setting without destroying the meal (or the place setting).
 It’s easy if you take a science lesson from Sir Isaac Newton.
 Get the materials for this experiment and a few of our other table tricks in the After Dinner Science kit.
 Check out the full experiment instructions here!

 The egg drop is one of my all-time favorite science demonstrations.
 It’s a combination of strategy and skill . . . and just a little luck.
 The goal is to get an egg to drop into a glass of water.
 Sound easy enough?
 Did I mention that the egg is perched high above the water on a cardboard tube and that a pie pan sits between the tube and the water?
 Still think it’s easy?
 Sir Isaac Newton does.
 Once you try it, you’ll be hooked!
 Get the materials for this experiment and a few of our other table tricks in the After Dinner Science kit.
 Check out the full instructions here!

 This is guaranteed to become one of your favorite kitchen chemistry experiments.
 Some very unusual interactions take place when you mix a little milk, food coloring, and a drop of liquid soap.
 Use this experiment to amaze your friends and uncover the scientific secrets of soap.
 Get the video for this experiment, and few of our other favorite SICK Science experiments in our SICK Science DVD – Volume 2.
 Check out the full experiment here!